MicroStrategy/embedding-sdk-docs/contributing/development.md

 1. If you want to delete an existing version, you need to perform three steps:
    1. Remove the version from `versions.json`.
-   1. Delete the versioned docs directoty.
+   1. Delete the versioned docs directory.
 Example: `versioned_docs/version-1.0.0`.
    1. Delete the versioned sidebars file.
 Example: `versioned_sidebars/version-1.8.0-sidebars.json`

-More infomation could be found in `sidebars.js` or in the ["Sidebar" section](https://docusaurus.io/docs/sidebar) of the Docusaurus official documentation.
+More information could be found in `sidebars.js` or in the ["Sidebar" section](https://docusaurus.io/docs/sidebar) of the Docusaurus official documentation.

 ## How to do versioning